Thursday, 15 February 2018

 A quick rundown - more in 10 years in learning technology:

 During 2012 I researched and investigated heavily on a possible career move towards marine biology, focused on cetaceans, given my huge passion and interest in them.
 It's a dream thing to do, but I felt it wasn't my purpose.
 Plus, I invested so much into my career in the education sector, I didn't want to throw it all away.
-My dream was to become something, whatever it might have been.
+My dream was to make something of myself, not to become superior, whatever it might have been.
 Just not to be at Morrison's forever.

 My entire blog captures the journey I took through my learning, the challenges I have experienced and the things I have done to get where I am today.
 I talk a lot about motivating and positioning yourself to achieve what you set out to, especially with careers.
 Many of which are in the career development and personal development categories, so do look around.
 Below are similar videos that I have recorded a while ago and a blog post that may be of interest: